AkinoriTanaka-phys/DOT/README.md

 The inception model which is explained in 2 also needed, and as a final requirement, we need mean and cov in inception model 2,048 feature space of the imagenet dataset.
 After calculating it, save them to
 ```
-imagenet_inception_mean.npy
+metric/imagenet_inception_mean.npy
-imagenet_inception_cov.npy
+metric/imagenet_inception_cov.npy
 ```
-This step van be skipped just by using cifar's features by using option `--data cifar` of this script.
+This step van be skipped just by using cifar's features by using option `--data CIFAR` of this script.
 OPTIONS are same as 2.